 CONGRATULATIONS!!!!
 If you are visiting this page you must be expecting a new addition to you family.
 Thank you for considering TLC Photography were we create images you will cherish for a lifetime.

 LET’S PENCIL YOU IN!

 I recommend that you schedule your newborn session PRIOR to your baby’s birth to ensure a spot on our calendar.
-Contact us during your second trimester, and we’ll pencil you in for two tentative dates.
+Contact us during your second trimester, and we’ll pencil you in typically 10-14 days from your due date.
 Then, send me an email soon after you deliver so we can arrange an exact time for the session.
 (And we always feel super special when dad’s put us on the official “baby is here!” call list!
-Just sayin’…)
+Just saying…)

 Newborn sessions should be scheduled within the first 12 days of life.
 However, the BEST time is between 5-10 days after their arrival.
 I’ll be moving them around and scrunching them into those sweet sleepy newborn poses, so we want to make sure they’re sleepy enough to allow us to handle them.
 Plus, babies just tend to do a lot better with the session in their first 10 days.